arun-rajnish/java-project/README.md

 # java-project
-we are planning on creating an java project for your collage project
+we are creating an java project for the chatting securly over tcp tunnel.